Is there a way to prove that I’m more allergic to air pollution than other people?

 Indoor pollution is too often overlooked as a cause of ill health because most studies relate to people being allergic to outdoor pollution.
 However, you could be even more sensitive to indoor air pollution because levels of pollutants tend to build up in modern homes because they are often so well insulated in the interests of energy efficiency.
 (Modern homes are often compared with living in a plastic bag).
 Two of the indoor pollutants which may affect your health are nitrogen dioxide and formaldehyde.
 All of these will be significant triggers for your allergy to air pollution.

 Nitrogen dioxide is a product of combustion and is produced by both motor vehicles and by gas appliances found in the home.
 Formaldehyde, a Volatile Organic Compound (VOC), is a gaseous pollutant released by foam-backed carpets, wood composites (MDF - Medium Density Fibreboard) and other everyday/DIY products.
 Other VOCs which may harm health may be found in various paints and solvents.
 To minimise your exposure to indoor air pollution and better control your allergy to air pollution, make sure to use a high quality air purifier that effectively filters out particle as well as gas pollution.
 You should also shop carefully for products that do not function as a trigger for your air pollution allergy – check labels to be sure they are low (or no) formaldehyde or VOC, and don’t use outdated stock.
 Another useful tip for lowering levels of indoor air pollution is to make sure your home is well ventilated – open windows, especially after cooking, showering or bathing.
-If you are especially allergic to air pollution, this should make a difference.
+If you are especially allergic to air pollution, this could make a difference.

 Click here for the best: